TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

    in is arbitrary but will be consistent for the life of a DOM.
 Each item is an attribute node.
 Get its value with the :attr:`value` attribute.

-There are also experimental methods that give this class more mapping behavior.
+There are also experimental methods that give this kundi more mapping behavior.
 You can use them or you can use the standardized :meth:`getAttribute\*` family of methods on the :class:`Element` objects.